mjfrigaard/sap/README.md

 View the various versions of application in the [`moviesApp` branches](https://github.com/mjfrigaard/moviesApp/branches/all).

-## Special topic: Debugging

-The `spec_topic-debugging-03` branch is the second step of 4 on debugging.
-This branch should also be loaded, documented, installed and the application should be launched:

 ### `spec_topic-debugging-03`

 [`spec_topic-debugging-03`](https://github.com/mjfrigaard/moviesApp/tree/spec_topic-debugging-03) contains step 3 of 4 on debugging shiny apps.
 This branch focuses on debugging modules server functions.